Should You Send a Thank-You Email After an Interview?

 Most people don’t send thank-you notes, but HR managers say it’s an important part of the interview process if you want to get the job.

-Too bad three out of four job seekers don’t even bother sending a thank-you note after an interview, according to an Accountemps survey of human resources (HR) managers.
+Showing your gratitude is always a good look, especially during a job search.
+This means promptly thanking your interviewers.
+A thank-you email after an interview is the most popular—and accepted—method of following up with your potential future employers.
+Too bad three out of four job seekers don’t even bother sending a thank-you—any thank-you!—according to an Accountemps survey of human resources (HR) managers.
 The survey found that only 24% of HR managers receive thank-you notes from applicants.
 However, 80% of HR managers say thank-you notes are helpful when reviewing candidates.

-Email is the most popular—and accepted—way to send a thank-you note after an interview.
-The Accountemps survey found that 94% of HR managers say it’s appropriate to send a thank-you note via email, as most (65%) of the thank-yous they receive are sent by email.
+An Accountemps survey found that 94% of HR managers say it’s appropriate to send a thank-you email after an interview, as most (65%) of the thank-yous they receive are sent by email.

 Now, before you rush to hit “send,” you’ll need to determine if this is the best vehicle for your thank-you note by asking yourself how the company initially contacted you.
 If you have always corresponded with the company via email for setting up the interview, answering certain questions, and so on, then, by all means, send an email thank-you note as soon as you return from an interview, typically within 24 hours after the interview.
 Email thank-you notes have one clear advantage over their snail mail counterpart: It’s the quickest way to put your name back in front of the interviewer.

 However, you should also follow it up with a note in the mail to show that you aren’t Mr. or Ms. Casual.

 If the company you interviewed with is formal and traditional, use snail mail to send your thank-you note.